 Can I visit the Residency if I can’t come full-time?

 Yes!
 Periodic weeks will be open for people who are serious about studying Jewish musical tradition on a part-time basis.
-Dates and registration will be available in spring 2019.
+Dates and registration will be available in June 2019.

 Is this a cantorial school?